LukeyBSystems/deepstatsdocs/docs/runtimeComponents.md

 ---
 layout: default
-title: Runtime Components
+title: Runtime Classes
 nav_order: 4
 ---

-# Runtime Components
+# Runtime Classes

 [DeepStats](components/deepStats.md)
 The core of the library, this is where Modifiers are collected and Stats are calculated.
 Add this to any instance in your game that needs stats.